 I call it your Forever Funnel Strategy because it runs automatically and is timeless (it doesn’t matter what date they receive it, it’s still relevant to them).

 This is one of the best tools to take your subscriber on a content journey and cultivate the relationship.
-I also really like as a way of creating smaller journeys in your content – theming particular sections of the funnel that leads to and ends with an invitation to an offer or a point of sale.
+I also really like it as a way of creating smaller journeys in your content – theming particular sections of the funnel that leads to and ends with an invitation to an offer or a point of sale.

 For example – if you’re selling a high-end coaching package with a price tag to match, you’re likely not going to send your email list directly to a sales page and checkout cart.
 You’ll bring them to the most effective point of sale which in this case might be an application or a consult call.